eshaarawy/Ai-Arabic-Music-/README.md

 Tensorflow

 We got access to all of that by using Anaconda.

+## Data Set Overview
+Our classification and generation models were trained on a diverse data set of Arabic music.
+The data set was carefully curated to include a variety of genres, including classical, modern, piano, and oud songs, to ensure the model was exposed to a wide range of musical styles.
+The classical category consisted of compositions by renowned artists such as Mohamed Abdelwahab, Reyad ElSonbaty, and Balegh Hamdy.
+The modern category included songs by popular singers like Sherin Abd El-Wahab, Tarek Madkour, Mohamed Foad, Hesham Abbas, Fairouz, Waleed Saad, Nasir shama, Mohamed Rahem, and others.
+Additionally, the data set included piano compositions by Omar Khorshed and some oud songs.
+The model was also trained on compositions by Hamza Namira and Omar Khairat, two highly respected contemporary musicians.

+To ensure consistency in the data set, all songs were preprocessed to a uniform length accordance to the model requirement.
+This allowed for a fair comparison between different genres and styles, as well as ensuring that the model was exposed to enough musical material to learn from.

+Overall, the data set used for training the music generation model was carefully selected to provide a diverse set of musical styles and genres while maintaining consistency in length.
+The data set and preprocessing methods used in this study can serve as a foundation for future music generation research in Arabic music and related fields.

 ## Data Collecting & Preprocessing.
 We started by collecting Arabic music data for about 11 different composers, totaling approximately 256 files ranging from 3 to 55 minutes each.
 After collecting this vast amount of data, we began our first task, which involved preprocessing the data through a pipeline of tasks: